AlternativeFFFF/Alt-F4/submissions/franqly/franqly.md

 # Nauvian Perspective: Franqly <author>stringweasel</author>

-- and franqly, it was Franqly.
-- *Into doesn't flow nice*
-- Need media!
-- Reference Hall of Fame

 The fastest speedrunner in the world - at time of writing this - is Franqly.
-He joined the Factorio speedrunners recently with his first entry on [speedrun.com](https://www.speedrun.com/user/Franqly) only in October last year.
-However, today he is out-running legends like AntiElitz and Nefrums, and is the only player alive that can finish Factorio in [90 minutes flat](https://www.speedrun.com/factorio/run/y2xelq5m).
+He joined the Factorio speedrunner community recently with his first entry on [speedrun.com](https://www.speedrun.com/user/Franqly) only in October last year.
+However, today he is out-running legends like AntiElitz and Nefrums, and is the only player alive that has finished Factorio in [90 minutes flat](https://www.speedrun.com/factorio/run/y2xelq5m).
 In the time it takes you to watch the Bee Movie he can complete everything from crash landing on Nauvis to launching the rocket.

 It's no suprise then that Franqly was recently accepted to take part in the [Summer Games Done Quick](https://gamesdonequick.com/), or SGDQ for short, which is happening from 4 to 11 July 2021.
 This event is an enormous yearly speedrunning marathon which showcases over [140 different runs](https://gamesdonequick.com/tracker/runs/SGDQ2021).
 It even sports various big names such as [TheMexicanRunner](https://www.speedrun.com/user/themexicanrunner) and [mitchflowerpower](https://www.speedrun.com/user/mitchflowerpower).
-And it's for a great cause too!
+And it's for a great and noble cause too!
 The goal of this marathon to raise funds for [Doctors Without Borders](https://www.doctorswithoutborders.org/), for which it's **the largest fundraising event in the world!** Being accepted into SGDQ is no small feat either - this year the event received almost [2000 submissions](https://gamesdonequick.com/submission/all) of which only about 150 is accepted to take part.

 {map franqly.zip caption = "The base that Franqly launched a rocket from in under 90 mintues.
-A part of this base can also be seen in your own game as part of the Factorio [Hall of Fame](https://mods.factorio.com/mod/HallOfFame)."}
+A part of this base can also be seen in the unofficial Factorio [Hall of Fame](https://mods.factorio.com/mod/HallOfFame)."}

 ## Speeding Through Factorio

 Currently, Franqly is king of the `Any%` speedrunning category.
 The rules for this category is simple.
 The run is completed by launching the rocket by yourself.
 You are free to change the map generator settings, including enabling Peaceful Mode and using a specific Map Seed.
 And the importing of blueprints is not allowed, but you may use blueprints created in the run.
 The rest is up to you.

 Finishing Factorio in 90 minutes is no trivial task.
 There's a reason the `There's no Spoon` achievement is finishing Factorio in under only _8 hours_!
 It's also one of the few games that has no bugs that can be exploited in speedruns!
-Rather, the factory needs to be designed and built perfectly to research as possible while still expanding production as fast as possible to then research _even_ faster and then finally launch the rocket.
+Rather, the factory needs to be designed and built perfectly to research as possible while still expanding production as fast as possible to then research _even_ faster - all to launch the rocket as soon as possible.
 Runners will easily spend hundreds of hours designing and fine-tuning their factories to maintain this fine balance of research and expansion.

 {
     twich embed